brewinapps/ios-maven-plugin/README.md

 **Parameters**

 1. ios.sourceDir			    (default: src/ios)
 2. ios.appName     		        (required)  is also the name of the bundle identifier
 3. ios.scheme
 4. ios.sdk					    (default: iphoneos)
 5. ios.codeSignIdentity
 6. ios.configuration		    (default: Release)  Release or Debug
 7. ios.buildId                  (The build number. e.g. 1234) For using jenkins as build server use ${env.BUILD_NUMBER} here
 8. ios.target                   (The Xcode build target)
 9. ios.keychainPath             (The file system path to the keychain file) e.g. /Users/lestdev/Library/Keychains/letsdev.keychain
 10. ios.keychainPassword        (The keychain password to use for unlock keychain) Before the build the keychain will be unlocked and locked again after the build.
 11. ios.infoPlist               (default: projectName/projectName-Info.plist) The path to the Info.plist, relative to the project directory.
 12. ios.ipaVersion              (The version number for the IPA, different to the maven project version.)
 13. ios.assetsDirectory         (The name of the assets folder.
 The assets folder in your project has to be "assets".)
 14. ios.projectName             (The name of the project.)
 15. ios.provisioningProfileUUID (The UUID of the provisioning profile to be used.
 If not set the default provisioning profile will be used instead.)
 16. ios.bundleIdentifier        (The bundle identifier to overwrite in info plist.
 If not set the default bundle identifier will be used instead.)
 17. ios.displayName             (The display name to overwrite in info plist.
 If not set the default display name will be used instead.)
 18. ios.appIconName             (The app icon name to overwrite in info plist.
 If not set the default app icon name will be used instead. e.g. <appIconName>free-icon.png</appIconName>)
+19. ios.iOSFrameworkBuild       (flag for building iOS frameworks in multi execution environment)
+20. ios.iphoneosArchitectures   (default: arm64 armv7 armv7s) architectures build with iphoneos sdk
+21. ios.iphonesimulatorArchitectures (default: i386 x86_64) architectures build with iphonesimulator sdk (only used for framework builds)

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp